 Please note, this is only for professionals treating specified recipients, as defined in section (a) (2) below and not the general public.
 (Relevant sections are also highlighted in color below for your convenience.)

 Again, this is not for practitioners who are licensed and want to practice over state lines, but are not offering services within the scope of “federal duties.”
 Current state law for licensed professionals who don’t serve military personnel or veterans are in the process of being challenged, but have not yet been changed.
-(See other posts listed below for basic conceptual discussion and recent updates about progress with licensure below.)
-However, the recent DoD law is a noteworthy precedent that foreshadows other sea changes coming with regard to licensure and the use of technology to treat people in need, wherever they may be.
+(See other posts listed below for basic conceptual discussion and recent updates about progress with telehealth licensing below.)
+However, the recent DoD law is a noteworthy precedent that foreshadows other sea changes coming with regard to telehealth licensing and the use of technology to treat people in need, wherever they may be.

 NATIONAL DEFENSE AUTHORIZATION ACT FOR FISCAL YEAR 201 CONFERENCE REPORT (House Report 112-329) to accompany

 SEC.
 713. EXPANSION OF STATE LICENSURE EXCEPTION FOR CERTAIN HEALTH CARE PROFESSIONALS.PROFESSIONALS.